Venezuela opposition says Vatican-brokered talks 'frozen'

-CARACAS Venezuela's opposition said on Wednesday that talks with the government were "frozen" after officials failed to attend meetings the previous day, throwing cold water on Vatican-brokered attempts to bridge the country's deep political crisis.
+CARACAS (Reuters) - Venezuela's opposition said on Wednesday talks with the government were "frozen" after officials failed to attend meetings, throwing cold water on Vatican-brokered attempts to bridge the country's deep political crisis.

 Though the formal talks, which began last month, appeared to have led to the release of a handful of detained activists, hopes for real rapprochement were always slim.